Massachusetts offers a wide range of programs in medical, legal, and community interpreting. Some of the programs include a translation component.

 Shamso Ahmed: Shamso@itctranslation.net

-• Stephen Sanford has used the Soundcloud platform to create a training resource for both simultaneous and consecutive interpreting.
+• Stephen Sanford, a legal/conference interpreter and translator for 23 years and teacher of interpreting for 15 years, has used the Soundcloud platform to create a training resource for both simultaneous and consecutive interpreting.
 Most of the material is legal, and includes a bail argument, a change-of-plea colloquy, as well as jury instructions, police reports, and arraignments.There are also some exercises that do not include any legal vocabulary.
 The source language is English, although in some consecutive exercises the source language is Portuguese.

 Whereas some of the interpreting programs listed above include translation components, the following programs specialize solely in translation.